ARQMath/ARQMathCode/Prepare_Dataset/LaTeXML/README.md

 ## Note on reproducibility

-The `latexml_conversions.py` code is non-deterministic in that will pass formulae to LaTeXML in different order every time you run it.
+The `latexml_conversions.py` code is non-deterministic in that it will pass formulae to LaTeXML in different order every time you run it.
 This is because we pass formulae to LaTeXML in batches and LaTeXML makes it difficult to detect whether an error has occured during the conversion.
 Therefore, running `latexml_conversions.py` several times will produce several sets of results, where different formulae failed to convert.
 Combining the different sets of results will therefore greatly improve your conversion rates.